amit1rrr/nurtch-docs/rubix-library/kubernetes.rst

 Setup
 ------------------
-Once you login, go to the admin tab and uplooad Kubernetes config file.
+Once you login, go to the admin tab and upload Kubernetes config file.
 The file is typically located at ~/.kube/config. *Tip: You might need to press (CMD + Shift + .) on mac to show hidden files in the finder.*

 .. image:: ../images/ss_k8s_config.png
    :scale: 30 %